 By providing a range of activities such as reading stories, discussing books that have been read, doing quizzes, making various thing and producing displays, Chatterbooks aims to be a fun place for all.
 It’s completely free but there is an age range limit of 8-11 and we do ask parents/carers to stay in the library to help children settle for the first few weeks if they are new to the group.
 We also add credits to Sheffield Children’s University passports for sessions attended.

-We have more than 2000 donated books available for loan.
+We have approximately 3000 donated books available for loan.
 These are marked with a yellow sticker and you’ll need to check them out (and in) at the reception desk — you cannot use the automatic machines.
 Your book will be stamped with the return date in the old-fashioned way.
 You will still need your library card, and the first time you use this service you will be asked to register.
 Please note that if you’re returning a yellow sticker book you must check it back in at the desk — do not just put it back on the shelf!

 Some of our donated books are sold in our in-library book shop.
 So come along, take a look, and pick up a real bargain.
 And keep those donations coming!
 We have an assortment of donated DVDs too.